What Is FATCA – Practical Info You Need To Know

 What is FATCA/Form 8938 versus FBAR

 U.S. taxpayers with foreign-held assets may also need to file the Report of Foreign Bank and Financial Accounts, or FBAR.
 Although FBAR and Form 8938 serve similar purposes, they have different filing requirements.
 In many cases, taxpayers with foreign accounts or assets must file both of these forms.
-Filing one of these forms does not release you from the responsibility to file the other if it is a requirement.
+Filing one of these forms does not release you from the responsibility to file the other.

 In addition, the penalties for failing to file FBAR are even more severe than those imposed on taxpayers who fail to file Form 8938.
 If you have failed to file both forms, your penalties could be incredibly high.

 In cases where a taxpayer has willfully failed to report foreign assets, significant civil and criminal penalties may apply.
 Currently, the IRS offers a program designed to help these taxpayers reduce their penalties.
 This also helps them become compliant with all applicable regulations.
 Although the penalties associated with this program are high, the program allows taxpayers to avoid criminal prosecution.

 You must go through a pre-screening by the IRS before you can participate in the Offshore Voluntary Disclosure Program.
 If you qualify for the program, you will need to pay a penalty equal to 20 percent of all underpayments of tax related to your undisclosed offshore accounts.
 In addition, you will pay an offshore penalty.
 Typically, equal to 27.5 percent of the highest total balance of your foreign assets during the period your disclosure covers.
 In rare cases, you may qualify for a reduced offshore penalty of 12.5 percent or even 5 percent.